dannielEX/Odin-Recipes/Recipes/README.md

 # Odin-Recipes

-<p>I used Odin's special recipes in this project, to build a basic HTML recipe website</p>
+I used Odin's special recipes, to build a basic HTML recipe website